Course Catalog

 5 units

-Accelerated course covers German 1 and part of German 2.
+Accelerated course covers GERM 1 and part of GERM 2.
 It is designed for motivated beginning students.
 Students develop skills in speaking, reading, writing, and listening to real-life German.
-(Formerly Intensive Elementary German.)

 GERM 1B